serraict/vine-floriday-adapter/docs/software_architecture.md

 All components related to consuming the API are located in `src/floridayvine/floriday`.
 Entities in Floriday can be synchronized with the local datastore.
-The synchronization code (in `src/floridayvine/floriday/sync.py`) is the same for all entities.
+The synchronization code uses the `sync_entities` function from the `floriday-supplier-client` package.
+A thin wrapper in `src/floridayvine/floriday/sync.py` maintains backward compatibility with the original API.

 ### 3.3.
 Persistence